-While this equation does not accurately represent the detailed behavior of real fabrication processes, it is a good approximate model for estimating the yield of alternative designs at any given point in time.
+While this equation does not accurately represent the detailed behavior of real fabrication processes, it is a good approximate model for estimating the yield of alternative designs.
 The exponential is such a steep function that a very simple rule is possible: chips with areas many times 1/N will simply never be found without flaws.
 Areas must be kept less than a few times 1/N if one flaw will kill a system.
-There may be design forms which will permit systems to work even in the presence of flaws.
-If such forms can be developed, the entire notion of yield will be completely changed and much larger chips will be possible.
+Design forms may be developed in the future which will permit systems to work even in the presence of flaws.
+If such forms are developed, the entire notion of yield will be completely changed and much larger chips will be possible.

 Once a wafer has been fabricated, each chip must be tested to determine if it is functional.
-Testing of simple combinatorial logic networks is straightforward and may be done completely, even for very complex networks. - - -reference? - - - Complete testing of complex systems with internal sequencing is not in general possible, and most LSI chips manufactured, even at 1977 levels of complexity, are not economically testable even for a small fraction of their possible internal states.
+Testing of simple combinatorial logic networks is straightforward and may be done completely.
+Complete testing of complex systems with internal sequencing is not in general possible, and most integrated system chips manufactured, even at 1978 levels of complexity, are not economically testable even for a small fraction of their possible internal states.

-As time passes and the number of devices per chip continues to increase, it becomes important to consider including special functions in the design of LSI systems to improve their testability.
+As time passes and the number of devices per chip continues to increase, it becomes important to consider including special functions in the design of integrated systems to improve their testability.
 The basic problem is to linearize an otherwise combinatorial problem.
 One approach to this is: